h-croser/nsw-bond-cheatsheet/docs/about.md

 ## Purpose

 This site was written for the purpose of:
-1. informing renters in NSW of their tenancy rights - succinctly, not exhaustively
+1. helping renters in NSW keep their bond
-2. providing visualisations of Rental Bonds Online data for greater transparency
+2. providing greater transparency of Rental Bonds Online data

 <br>